tailslide-io/tailslide.py/README.md

 ### Using Feature Flag with Toggler

 Once the `FlagManager` is initialized, it can create a `Toggler`, with the `new_toggler` method, for each feature flag that the developer wants to wrap the new and old features in.
 A `Toggler`’s `is_flag_active` method checks whether the flag with its `flag_name` is active or not based on the flag ruleset.
-A `Toggler`’s `is_flag_active` method returns a boolean value, which is intended to be used to control branching logic flow within an application at runtime, to invoke new features.
+A `Toggler`’s `is_flag_active` method returns a boolean value, which can be used to evaluate whether a new feature should be used or not.

 ```python
 flag_config = {